A Survey on Deep Learning for Theorem Proving: Tasks and Methods

 A stream of research~\citep{holophrasm, gamepad, holist, graph_representation, proverbot, int, graph2tac} treats tactic prediction as a classification problem and uses separate neural networks to predict the tactic and its arguments.
 For example, Gamepad~\citep{gamepad} employs TreeLSTM~\citep{treelstm} to encode the proof states and two distinct linear layers for tactic and argument prediction.
 Proverbot9001~\citep{proverbot} uses a feed-forward neural network and an RNN to predict the tactic and its arguments respectively.
 Besides these works, ASTactic~\citep{coqgym} proposes a decoder that generates the tactic as a program, using an RNN to control the generation based on a predefined context-free grammar.
 Later studies~\citep{tactok, diva, passport} improve ASTactic by incorporating prior proof scripts, combining varied models, and modeling identifiers of theorems.

-Subsequent advancements~\citep{gptf, curriculum_learning, pact, lisa, proof_transformation, coprover, trigo, llmstep, dsprover, temperature, baldur} formulate tactic prediction as language modeling.
+Subsequent advancements~\citep{gptf, curriculum_learning, pact, lisa, proof_transformation, coprover, trigo, dt-solver, dsprover, temperature, baldur, deepseekprover, recursive, lean-star, lean-github} formulate tactic prediction as language modeling.
 Specifically, GPT-$f$~\citep{gptf} first apply a conditional language modeling objective to train decoder-only Transformers to generate a proof step in the format of \texttt{GOAL <GOAL> PROOFSTEP <PROOFSTEP><EOT>}.
 Baldur~\citep{baldur} applies a similar objective to generate or repair the whole proof at once.
+POETRY~\citep{recursive} introduces a level-by-level approach, recursively generating a formal sketch of the proof at each level and solving the current level’s theorem or conjecture until the proof is complete.
 Several studies~\citep{rag_tactic, ps_formal, naturalprover, thor, leandojo} also jointly train tactic prediction with premise selection.
 For instance, NaturalProver~\citep{naturalprover} trains GPT-3~\citep{gpt-3} with constrained decoding to encourage using retrieved references in the proof steps.
-Thor~\citep{thor} adds a \texttt{<hammer>} token to learn when to invoke an ATP tool~\citep{sledgehammer} for premise selection to simplify the proof.
-In the geometry domain, \citet{unigeo, unimath, alphageometry, fgeo-tp} follow the same paradigm, auto-regressively generating the proof sequence at each step.
+Thor~\citep{thor} adds a \texttt{<hammer>} token to learn when to invoke a hammer system~\citep{sledgehammer} for premise selection to simplify the proof.
+In the geometry domain, \citet{unigeo, unimath, alphageometry} follow the same paradigm, auto-regressively generating the proof sequence at each step.
 Notably, AlphaGeometry~\citep{alphageometry} trains a decoder-only Transformer to predict the auxiliary constructions in the proofs of International Mathematical Olympiad (IMO) geometry problems.
 Besides training on proof data, \citet{llemma, deepseekmath, internlm} train LLMs on extensive general mathematical corpora and evaluate their abilities for generating formal proofs.

-Recent explorations~\citep{getting_more, llm450, unpublished_gpt4, llm4math, llm_itp, mathematical, selene, proofblock} also investigate advanced LLMs with several prompting methods for proof generation across various domains.
-Alternative works~\citep{dsp, denigma, lyra, lego} leverage autoformalization to generate the formal proof of an informal problem in structured pipelines.
+With the development of LLMs, some researchers~\citep{getting_more, llm450, unpublished_gpt4, llm4math, mathematical, llm_itp, selene, proofblock} also explore prompting state-of-the-art LLMs without any additional training to generate proofs across various domains.
+For example, \citet{mathematical} evaluates the performance of ChatGPT and GPT-4 on completing informal mathematical proofs, and Selene~\citep{selene} focuses on project-level automated proof in software verification based on the seL4 project.
+Recent explorations further propose more structured pipelines for formal proof generation~\citep{dsp, denigma, lyra, lego, mustard, copra}: For instance, Lyra~\citep{lyra} leverages two correction strategies, namely tool correction and conjecture correction, as post-processing and error feedback mechanisms to refine incorrect proofs generated by GPT-4.